Skip to main content

 2. Cash-back scams

 There's an adage that if something sounds too good to be true, it probably is.
-A popular scam involves customers paying more than the amount due for goods or services with a bad check and then requesting a refund for the surplus amount.
-When the check bounces, you've lost your time or inventory and the money you refunded.
+A common scam involves customers paying more than the amount due for goods or services with a bad check and then requesting a refund for the surplus amount.
+When the check bounces, you’ve lost your inventory and the money you refunded.

 How to help prevent:

-• Avoid accepting overpayments for goods and services.
+• Reconsider accepting overpayments for goods and services.

 • Ensure that a check has cleared before issuing a refund.